21o1/ZKPlayground/README.md

 First of all you need to compile the circuits to obtain a vaild verficiation file `circom circuits/{circuit_name}.circom --r1cs --wasm --sym -o build` -> you need to add 'build' folder in addition , to build circ's alter files in
 By running this instruction we will get these files:
-- `r1sc` General format of circuits constraint system
+- `r1sc` General format of the circuit's constraint system
-- `wasm` witness file
+- `wasm` compiled circuit in WebAssembly format (used to generate the witness)
 - `sym` symbols of debug
 ### Power Of Tau:
 To generate trusted setup you need first to generate a vaild ptau file which is a universal structured reference string (SRS), allows zksnark proof generation for many circuits using the same elliptic curve parameters , ptau or power of tau file , gained this name because it encodes a secret  `τ` and its powers -> `[1, τ, τ², τ³, ..., τⁿ]` {this sequence used in eliptic curve pairings for proving and verfying}
-So to Generate the phase 1 of the trusted setup you need to get this ptau file either local file trusted by your machine only or general one from any popular domain (these kind of ptau files trusted by all browsers via vaild browser certifcation number ) , so in our case we will use local ptau file generated locally
+So to Generate the phase 1 of the trusted setup you need to get this ptau file either local file trusted by your machine only or general one from any popular domain (they’re trusted because of public ceremonies and transparency ) , so in our case we will use local ptau file generated locally
-`snarkjs powersoftau new bn128 12 pot12_0000.pta`
+`snarkjs powersoftau new bn128 12 pot12_0000.ptau`

 So by this we've already generate phase one ptau file but not fully , to contribute randomness, complete Phase 1 securely we need to: